n1kica/zoxide.nvim/README.md

 :Z <query>
 ```

-Changes the current working directory using zoxide's database of frequently used directories.
+Changes Neovim working directory using zoxide's database of frequently used directories.

 ## Examples